 The Maryland Park Service is now preparing a new Trail Management Plan for Patapsco Valley State Park, with the input of stakeholders; the final Plan will be reviewed at a public hearing before being adopted.

-The Patapsco Heritage Greenway, Inc. will submit their Management Plan to the Maryland Heritage Areas Authority for a public hearing (to be scheduled in December, 2014).
-The MHAA is expected to vote on certification in January 2015.
+The MHAA scheduled a public hearing for Dec.
+8, 2014 and will vote on certification in January 2015.
 If certified, the Patapsco Heritage Greenway, Inc. will be subsidized by state funds to be the "managing entity" of the new Patapsco Valley Heritage Area.
 The "managing entity" is a private non-profit organization that will have no public or governmental oversight once certified.

 The Sierra Club position is that all development plans proposed for the State Park must be approved by the Park Service through a public process before the "managing entity" of the Heritage Area can seek state funding for those projects.